aqding/fritter/README.md

 **Throws**

-- `404` if the userId is not valid
+- `404` if any ID provided is not valid or the name is not provided
-- `400` if any parameters are not provided or not in proper format
+- `403` if the user is not logged in
-- `406` if the name is already being used in another multifeed from the same user
+- `405` if a multifeed made by the user has the provided name already
-- `406` if name or content are empty

 #### `DELETE /api/multifeed/:multifeedId?` - Delete a multifeed